frothkoetter/cdw/README.md

 group by airlines.code, flights.month;
 ```

-Modify the DB_USER0**
+Check that the Materialized view is created.

-Check that the Materialized view is created
+Replace ** in DB_USER0**
 ```sql
 SHOW MATERIALIZED VIEWS in DB_USER0**;
 ```

-### Incremental refresh the materialized View
+Incremental refresh the materialized View

 *Do all these steps in the* **“db\_user001”..”db\_user020”** *unless otherwise noted.*